Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/installer.md

 # installer

-The `installer` stanza takes a series of key-value pairs, the first key of which must be `:manual` or `:script`.
+The `installer` stanza takes a series of key-value pairs, the first key of which must be `manual:` or `script:`.

 ## installer manual: